Table of Contents

 In the designing phase, XP concentrates on keeping things as simple as possible and as long as possible.
 No extra functionality is added early with the assumption that it might be used later on.

 - System Metaphor

 Refactoring is a process of continuous design improvement to keep the design as simple as possible and to avoid needless clutter and complexity.
-Refactoring tends to removing redundancy and duplications and increasing the code cohesion while decreasing its dependences.
-Refactoring throughout the entire project saves time, increase quality, and improves understandability.
+Refactoring tends to remove redundancy and duplications and increase code cohesion while decreasing its dependencies.
+Refactoring throughout the entire project saves time, increases quality, and improves understandability.
 It should be supported by comprehensive testing to ensure that nothing is broken.

 3. Extreme Coding

 In the coding phase, XP concentrates on having coding standards to keep the code consistent and easy to read.
 The coding phase begins by creating test first units.
 Pair programming is the business card of XP methodology.
 Each pair of programmers writes their code and then integrates it together.
 The development team has collective code ownership.
 Each team member can change or refactor any part of the code.

 Coding standards keeps the code consistent and easy to read and refactor, which is very important in XP as it makes the code look as if one developer has written it.
 Everyone codes to the same standards.
 Ideally, you shouldn’t be able to tell by looking at it who on the team has touched a specific piece of code.